TemariVirus/Budget-Tetris/README.md

 [^1]: I have plans to make the keybinds customisable in the future.
-[^2]: Note you cannot do a perfect clear without clearing any lines, even though clearing 0 lines can still technically be considered a line clear.
-[^3]: The app runs at 30 frames per second.
+[^2]: The app runs at 30 frames per second.
 However, inputs are processed 2000 times per second, to ensure millisecond accuracy.
 I may consider adding an adjustable framerate in the future.
-[^4]: The *Random* targetting mode is used by default and currently there is no way of changing it.
+[^3]: The *Random* targetting mode is used by default and currently there is no way of changing it.